What four Iowa farmers want you to know about pig farming

 Agriculture is certainly not immune from “misinformation” that can be innocently spread, and at worst, disinformation meant to purposefully deceive.

 Recently, I reached out to four Iowa hog farmers and asked them what they wish consumers knew about pig farming.
 Here are the real responses from those real farmers—no Googling needed:

 Sarah Rickelman of Grundy County is passionate about the well-being of the pigs in her care.
 She uses the “We Care” principles of pig farming—food safety, animal well-being, public health, environment, people and community— in everything she does.
 These principles were not developed by a big corporation, she says, but by farmers for the consumer, which includes a farmer’s own family.
 “I cannot stress enough that although the bottom line is important, and having a successful farm is key, it’s not as important as the animals that we care for and the people for who we provide quality protein.”

 Farmers work as a team with food companies, environmental and animal welfare experts and veterinarians to bring the healthiest animals to the United States’ safe food supply.

-In Worth County, Nathan and Melissa Moretz say taking care of their pigs is a family affair with even their youngest children helping with the chores.
-From the time the pigs arrive on her family farm to the time they go to market, it’s important to Melissa their animals live a comfortable life.
+In Worth County, Nathan and Melissa Moretz say taking care of their pigs is a family affair, with even their youngest children helping with the chores.
+From the time the pigs arrive on her family farm to the time they go to market, Melissa wants their animals live a comfortable life.
 “If an animal gets sick, much like taking my own children to a doctor, I have access to a veterinarian to get our animals healthy again,” she says.
 “I want people to know we feel honored to have the privilege of caring for pigs.”

 Even when farmers need to administer antibiotics to animals, it is done with strict oversight to ensure the proper dosage, duration and withdrawal time.
 This means when an animal goes to market, it does not have any medicine in its system.